 - Bands that have performed the song live include The Scorpions, Afro Blondes & Pianoбой (the latter for a Live Aids Online Marathon in 2020).
-And there are versions by tribute groups Classical Queen, Mercury, Night Of Queen & The Queen Kings (plus a live recording on their Made On Tour album).
+And there are versions by tribute groups Classical Queen, Mercury, Night Of Queen, The Queen Kings (plus a live recording on their Made On Tour album).

 - There are also group and choral performances by 4Tunes, Born To Be Queen, The Bulgarian National Academy of Music, The Chant Masters (Gregorian chanters), Coro del Británico, La Oficio Band, Philippine Madrigal Singers, San Francisco Gay Men’s Chorus, Symphonic Orchestra of Antofagasta & Youth Choir, Trio Live & Unitarian College Péterffy Gyula Choir.

 - Celine Dion performed the song live during her 2017 tour.

 - Marc Martel sings the vocals really well, backed with a nice string arrangement, on his tribute album Thunderbolt & Lightning.
 He’s also posted a one-take version at the piano online, and has performed the song live during concerts with tribute groups Queen Extravaganza & Ultimate Queen Celebration.
 Plus there’s a video of him singing the song with friends with the aid of dueling pianos outside the Double Tree Hotel, Reading, Pennsylvania in 2017.